 ‘I had been thinking I wanted to write the type of rock song that I would go out and buy,’ claimed Michael Jackson, the ‘King of Pop,’ in his memoir Moonwalk.
-The song he was referring to was Beat It, the second single released from his 1982 classic Thriller, an album that would go on to outsell every other record and transform a twenty-four-year-old Jackson into a superstar.
-While he had carved his early career at Motown, initially as a member of the successful Jackson 5, before embracing the burgeoning disco scene in the late 1970s, it would be through Thriller, his sixth album as a solo artist, that he would finally achieve the success that he had been craving for so long.
+The song he was referring to was Beat It, the third single released from his 1982 classic Thriller, an album that would go on to outsell every other record and transform a twenty-four-year-old Jackson into a superstar.
+While he had carved his early career at Motown, initially as a member of the successful Jackson 5, before embracing the burgeoning disco scene in the late seventies, it would be through Thriller, his sixth album as a solo artist, that he would finally achieve the success that he had been craving for so long.

 Despite his association with R&B and pop music, Jackson would regularly indulge in his passion for rock through his collaborations with such celebrated musicians as Slash and Eddie Van Halen, the latter resulting in two Grammy Awards and Platinum sales.
-Always fascinated by new musical trends and eager to move with the times, Jackson knew that if he was to cross over into the mainstream charts he would need to appeal to the white demographics and so it was decided that Thriller would require a memorable rock song.
+Always fascinated by new musical trends and eager to move with the times, Jackson knew that if he was to cross over into the mainstream charts he would need to appeal to the white demographic and so it was decided that Thriller would require a memorable rock song.
 To achieve this he knew he would need to recruit the services of a talented guest guitarist, with Jackson insisting the track be ‘something totally different from the rock music I was hearing on Top 40 radio at the time.’

 Michael Jackson was barely eleven when he released his first single as a member of the Jackson 5, sharing vocal duties with his four siblings, Jackie, Tito, Jermaine and Marlon on the track I Want You Back.
 Through a mixture of his adorable innocence and powerful voice, Michael soon became the focal point of the group and a little over two years later he had already released his debut album as a solo artist.
 But it would not be until his partnership with acclaimed producer Quincy Jones and his signing to Epic Records that Michael Jackson would become a pop star in his own right.